csci3444-principe/ex0-git-commands-1/README.md

 git config --global user.name  'yourGithubUsername' git config --global user.email 'yourGithubEmail@gmail.com'

+git config http.sslVerify
+git config --global http.sslVerify git remote –v

+### if below is true , then git commit will do conversion(from windows to unix) of line endings of file being committed.
+If false it will not.
+In windows machine it is suggested to be set to true.
+In Mac false.
+git config --global core.autocrlf
+git config core.autocrlf

+### you can set it to true globally as
+git config --global core.autocrlf true

 ## Create a project dir
 mkdir -p /c/fdu/csci3444/projects/ex0_git_commands
 cd /c/fdu/csci3444/projects/ex0_git_commands